You have a choice of ATLAS Open Data Virtual Machines:

-If you want to have a quick look at the data, not investing too much time, you can use the small virtual machine, which contains 10% of the data.
+If you want to have a quick look at the ATLAS Open Data 2016 datasets, not investing too much time, you can use the small virtual machine, which contains 10% of the ATLAS Open Data 2016 dataset.
 This takes about 15 minutes to download and setup.
 Go to the Software Book to learn how.

-If you want to invest more time, or are setting up a lab for students, we suggest you use the large virtual machine which contains all the data.
+If you want to invest more time, or are setting up a lab for students, we suggest you use the large virtual machine which contains the complete set of ATLAS Open Data 2016 datasets.
 This takes 1-2 hours to download and setup.
 Read on.

 To learn more about the data and analyses we have prepared for you, take a look at the Software Book

 Virtual machine book for VM versions M, L and N